skingan/purge_haplotigs_multiBAM/README.md

 # purge_haplotigs

 Pipeline to help in the curation of a heterozygous diploid genome assembly (such as using FALCON or FALCON-unzip).

+NOTE: I've recently updated the pipeline to use lastz rather than mummer as it seems a bit better for the more ambiguous contigs.
+The mummer version of purge_haplotigs is still available under the 'master' branch.

 #### The problem